DayToDayDevOpsCourse/GitHub/Day1/Day1-Practice.md

   2. Signup/Signin.

-  I just want to add a new java project to GitHub repo.
+  Practice: Add a new project to GitHub repo. i.e., add you local project to github server.

       1. Crate a new repository in GitHub.

+        Note:
-      Note: Download the git scm https://git-scm.com/ which is the client to communicate with the serevr GitHub.com.
+          1. Download the git scm from https://git-scm.com/ which is the client to communicate with the serevr GitHub.com.
+          2. Download the tortoiseGit from https://tortoisegit.org/ (this is also a client, just try this.
+Restart your machine if you don't see the colors on the local repo folders/files.)

       2. Clone the GitHub repo to your local machine. (using any client Git bash, TortoiseGit, etc)